syw-725/world-simulation/CREATIVE_WORKFLOW.md

 # ==========================================================
 # CREATIVE WORKFLOW
-# Version 1.0
+# Version 1.1
 # ==========================================================

 ## Philosophy

-The purpose of this workflow is not to generate better prompts.
+The purpose of this workflow is to improve creative reasoning.

-Its purpose is to improve creative reasoning.
+Creative execution should always be the result of deliberate reasoning rather than immediate generation.

-A prompt is the final result of the reasoning process, never the starting point.
+Every visual decision should be grounded in a believable world, logical relationships, material behaviour and commercial intent.

-The objective is to create images that feel internally believable, visually coherent and commercially purposeful.
+The final image is the outcome of the reasoning process, never its starting point.